-Our research is dedicated to the development of novel techniques and methods to manipulate and characterize single-molecules using nanofluidic devices, to unravel the basic physics governing the behaviour of biological molecules in nanoconfined geometries, and ultimately to translate these discoveries into new tools for the Life sciences, medical diagnostics, or next-generation data storage.
+Our research is dedicated to the development of novel techniques and methods to manipulate and characterize single molecules using nanopore devices, to unravel the basic physics governing the behaviour of biological molecules and polymers in nanoconfined geometries, and ultimately to translate these discoveries into new tools for the Life sciences, medical diagnostics, or next-generation data storage.

 We are strongly committed to providing a positive, supportive and equitable work place.
 Our group is composed of researchers from diverse backgrounds and experiences, allowing us to tackle multidisciplinary problems with innovating solutions and rigorous science.
 We promote an open, fun and creative lab environment.
 To learn more, read our lab manual.

 RT @Phys_uO: Great time interacting with students at the Canadian Conference for Undergraduate Women in Physics @ccuwip2022 @CAPhys Checkâ€...Read More